On Calibrating Diffusion Probabilistic Models: Calibrating pretrained DPMs

-\section{Calibrating Pretrained DPMs}
+\section{Calibrating pretrained DPMs}

 In this section we begin with deriving the relationship between data scores at different timesteps, which leads us to a straightforward method for calibrating any pretrained DPMs.
-We further analyze the effects of calibration on model likelihood and provide instantiations under conditional cases.
+We investigate further how the dataset bias of finite samples prevents empirical learning from achieving calibration.

-\subsection{The Stochastic Process of Data Score}
+\subsection{The stochastic process of data score}

-According to \citet{kingma2021variational}, the form of the forward process in Eq.~(\ref{equ1}) can be generalized to any two timesteps $0\leq s<t\leq T$.
-Then, the transition probability from $x_{s}$ to $x_{t}$ is written as